Rachit-Singh/Cipher-Suite/README.md

 <br> <br>
 <b>Options</b>
 <ol>
+  <li>help : stuck anywhere? opens this README file in your favorite browser.
+(Defaults: Edge for Windows and Firefox for Linux)
   <li>e/d : encryption/decryption </li>
   <li>c/v/h/kt/ct/r1/r2 : Caesar/Vernam/Hill/Keyless Transposition/Column Transposition/RSA (with personal public key)/RSA (for new key pairs)
     <br> Provide key as the next argument.
 For RSA, provide key in the format (e, n) or (d, n) {with round brackets on}